top of page

 On property pool: There's a smaller, less fancy one on the hotel's property.
 We were only at this one at night, but if you don't want to wait for the shuttle and want to get a quick swim, this pool will do.
 You can rent a cabana there, but it's nothing to write home about, so I wouldn't spend the cash on it.

-On the flipside, if you did, you'd be guaranteed somewhere to sit/lounge.
-This pool varied depending on how busy it was, so it's difficult for me to say.
+On the flip side, if you did, you'd be guaranteed a place to sit/lounge.
+This pool varied based on its level of activity, so it's difficult for me to say.

 The Beach Club (more on this below) has a better pool - albeit, it's definitely not that memorable of a pool, but it has a beach on the other side of it, so there's that.
 There's no roaring wave sound, since it's a bay, so that's something we did miss about being on vacation at the beach.
 But a bay is also safer, so there's that.

 We popped into Ridley's Porch.
 They offer a selection of shirts, hats, and a limited range of souvenirs.
 No goggles for sale, though.
 That was a bummer since we had two tweens at the pool who wanted some.
 But our server at our cabana said we could go to the beach and look in the box by the end of the stairs that connects the pool to the beach.
 It's where they put things that people abandon on the beach.
-It was filled with toy buckets and shovels (so pro tip - you probably don't need to worry about bringing one for the kids, as there were plenty to choose from).
+It was filled with toy buckets and shovels (so, as a pro tip, you probably don't need to bring one for the kids, as there were plenty to choose from).
 Didn't find goggles, but snagged a few pool noodles for the girls to use at the pool for the day.

 🏖️ Two Words: Private.
 Beach.